Featured Image - Chewy Granola Bars

 • Remove from heat and pour over granola bars.
 Spread to edges, creating a thin coating.
 Cool completely.

-• Turn out onto waxed paper.
+• Turn out onto parchment paper or a plastic mat.
 Using a metal bench scraper, cut bars once more through the peanut butter coating.

 • Store in covered container or in plastic snack bags.
 Will keep for 1-2 months, if they last that long.
 Makes 33 bars.